 In the late 1970s, during the long years of waiting for international and domestic funding to come together to produce Kagemusha, Akira Kurosawa returned to the pastime of his youth—he painted.
 Working fast and furiously, each day turning out scores of sketches and paintings, Kurosawa accumulated a unique body of work that was born as much out of despair and frustration as from a passion to create.
 One after another, he pulled from his mind’s eye the images he visualized for the epic drama and set down on paper the scenes he ached to re-create on film.

 Kurosawa began his career as a painter and had always been skilled at drawing.
-He decided he wanted to be an artist in his teens and later became increasingly associated with what came to be called the “Japan Proletariat Artists Group.”
-Strongly influenced by the mannerist styles of contemporary German Expressionism and Soviet Realism, young Kurosawa’s painting style was forthright and dramatic: human figures rendered in powerful calligraphic lines and bold primary colors.
-His decision in the late 1930s to turn from painting to film was impelled by many factors, including intensified political pressures from the Japanese militarist government against artists and liberal writers, the need to find a more stable livelihood, and the suicide of his elder brother, who had been deeply engaged in the film industry.
+He decided he wanted to be an artist in his teens and later became increasingly associated with what came to be called the Japan Proletariat Artists’ Group.
+Strongly influenced by the mannerist styles of contemporary German expressionism and Soviet realism, the young Kurosawa’s painting was forthright and dramatic: human figures rendered in powerful calligraphic lines and bold primary colors.
+His decision in the late 1930s to turn from painting to film was impelled by many factors, including intensified political pressure from the Japanese militarist government against artists and liberal writers, the need to find a more stable livelihood, and the suicide of his elder brother, who had been deeply engaged in the film industry.

-well, his sketches and drawings had sprung immediately into three-dimensional life in a matter of only days or weeks.
-But by the time of Kagemusha in the late 1970s, he was having great difficulties finding support for his projects, and the pace of filmmaking had slowed.
-So, for nearly four years—as he waited for funding to come through for Kagemusha—he “directed” his actors and scenes in his head and set down his mental images in complex, full-scale paintings on paper.
+well, his sketches and drawings had sprung immediately into three-dimensional life, in a matter of only days or weeks.
+But by the time of Kagemusha, he was having great difficulty finding support for his projects, and the pace of filmmaking had slowed.
+So for nearly four years—as he waited for funding to come through for Kagemusha—he “directed” his actors and scenes in his head, and set down his mental images in complex, full-scale paintings.

 A medieval samurai drama had been festering in Kurosawa’s creative mind for more than a decade, since shortly after he finished the long, difficult shoot for Red Beard in 1965.
-Back then it was barely more than an idea, and neither story nor concept for the film had begun to take shape.
-He was intrigued with the notion of multiple identities and the idea that a great historical character displayed different “faces” or even different personalities in different situations.
+Back then, it was barely more than an idea, and neither story nor concept for the film had begun to take shape.
+He was intrigued with the notion of multiple identities and the idea that a great historical character displayed different “faces,” or even different personalities, in different situations.
 He was also still reading Shakespeare and—having found considerable success with his adaptation of Macbeth as Throne of Blood and his rethinking of Hamlet as The Bad Sleep Well—had long been fascinated by the idea of a “Japanese” Lear.
 But in the late 1960s, the subject of the medieval samurai film remained inchoate, and Kurosawa found himself increasingly distracted by other projects and other problems.

 Over time, the images for Kagemusha grew more complex—and darker.
-The original fable about a great warlord impersonated by a boorish ruffian gradually took on epic proportions as an allegory about human folly and ambition.
+The original fable, about a great warlord impersonated by a boorish ruffian, gradually took on epic proportions as an allegory about human folly and ambition.
 The paintings that had begun as simple sketches came to be populated with huge armies of foot soldiers surging into battle against cavalries of mounted warriors and phalanxes of riflemen.
-As Kurosawa’s spirits darkened with the passage of time and his increasing doubts that the film would ever get made, so too did his palette, and the psychological attributes of his characters.
+As Kurosawa’s spirits darkened with the passage of time and his increasing doubts that the film would ever get made, so too did his palette and the psychological attributes of his characters.

 In Kagemusha, the energy of a passionate young artist and the genius of a mature master seem to reunite.
 The film is as much the triumph of the painter that Kurosawa had been as a youth as of the masterful playwright he had become.
 It also marks the beginning of the final chapter of his astonishing career as a director.
 Ran, Dreams, and the other works of his late years benefit from the intensely painterly approach to filmmaking he adopted in his long, painstaking preparations for Kagemusha.